Search This Blog

 Fast printing PETG filament

-As Bambu Lab are out of stock of their PETG-HF (High Flow) filament, worldwide, I have been forced to try other makes.
+In June 2025 Bambu Lab were out of stock of their PETG-HF (High Flow) filament, worldwide.
+Because of that, I was forced to try other makes.
 I should point out, that apart from the odd specialist filament, like TPU, I now almost exclusively print using PETG.
 I mainly print functional parts and they are often for use inside cars, where the heat resistance of PETG is needed to avoid warping.

 ==